aaqibwani/aaqibwani.github.io/docs/Email Authentication Part 2.md

 ### SPF:

-SPF passes when the connecting IP is present in the SPF record of the domain in the mailfrom address.
+SPF is used to verify if the mail server is authorized to send emails from the sender domain.
+SPF passes when the connecting IP is present in the SPF record of the mailfrom domain.
 Let's check the mailfrom (Return-Path NOT "FROM address") domain and the SPF record of gmail.com

 Authentication-Results:	**spf=pass (sender IP is 2a00:1450:4864:20::630) smtp.mailfrom=gmail.com**; dkim=pass (signature was verified) header.d=gmail.com;dmarc=pass action=none header.from=gmail.com;compauth=pass reason=100